rwietter/notes/computer-science/readme.md

 - Formal semantics: rigorous mathematical study of the meaning of programs.
 - Type theory: formal analysis of the types of data, and the use of these types to understand properties of programs — especially program safety.

+## Computer architecture

+- Computer architecture: the design, organization, optimization and verification of a computer system, mostly about CPUs and Memory subsystem (and the bus connecting them).
+- Operating systems: systems for managing computer programs and providing the basis of a usable system.

 ## Theory of computation

 - Automata theory: different logical structures for solving problems.